Optimizely is excited to deliver the benefits of a newly redesigned application and API experience for Full Stack.

 Ineligible for migration

-The following articles will review the eligibility check and list steps you can take if your project is ineligible to migrate.
+The following articles will review the eligibility check and list steps to take if your project is ineligible to migrate.

 - Multiple feature tests with the same feature exist with identical variation keys